Development of a 100 ps TDC based on a Kintex 7 FPGA for the High Granular Neutron Time-of-Flight detector for the BM@N experiment: TDC implementation in the FPGA

-In order to decrease high processing frequency (625 MHz), two 4-bit samples from serial-to parallel converter are composed in 8-bit vector at half of the initial frequency.
+In order to decrease a high processing frequency (625 MHz), two 4-bit samples from a serial-to-parallel converter are composed into an 8-bit vector at half of the initial frequency.
 The vector’s pattern represents the last 3.2 ns of the input signal.
-The outputs of the 4 sampling circuits are connected to the TDC logic core, which performs the final time calculations at 312.5 MHz clock frequency.
+The outputs of the 4 sampling circuits are connected to the TDC logic core, which performs the final time calculations at a 312.5 MHz clock frequency.
+In the vector, the first non-zero bit denotes the occurrence of the rising edge of the TDC signal, while the last non-zero bit indicates the falling edge.
+Within the logic core, four patterns are compared with each other.
+Each pattern corresponds to a TDC line that has been time-shifted by 100 ps relative to one another.
+The specific combination of patterns depends on the time difference between the rising edge of the TDC signal and the rising edge of the ISERDESE2 clock.
+When the time difference is less than 100 ps, only one pattern from a single line exhibits the signal.
+If the time difference falls between 100 and 200 ps, two patterns are involved, and so on.
 The sampling results from all four circuits are shown in the figure~\ref{fig:tdc_time_scan}.

-The minimum detected pulse length for the current version of the TDC logic is 6.2 ns and the dead time is 9.6 ns.
-These values can be reduced down to 1.6 ns each if needed.
-The current values are sufficient for the HGND detector event rate and dead time and the performance will not be limited by the TDC readout.
+The minimum detected pulse length for the current version of the TDC logic is 6.4~ns, and the dead time is 9.6~ns.
+These values can be reduced to 1.6~ns each if needed.
+The length of a signal registered from the HGND cell, corresponding to the Minimum Ionization Particle (MIP), is 150 ns.
+To prevent oscillation on the threshold comparator, a veto is applied for 32 ns after the falling edge of the signal.
+The estimated HGND channel load is less than 100 kHz.
+The current time limitations of the TDC logic core are derived from the simplicity of the selected algorithm, and the performance of HGND will not be constrained by the TDC readout.

-The maximum number of the TDC channels that can be implemented in an FPGA is equal to a total number of available LVDS inputs and input logic (ILOGIC) resources.
+The maximum number of TDC channels that can be implemented in an FPGA is equal to the total number of available LVDS inputs and input logic (ILOGIC) resources.
 The Kintex 7 FPGA single bank allows to create 12 TDC channels: 24 LVDS input lines and 48 ILOGIC blocks of 50 available.
 One additional ISERDES2 - OSERDES2 pair is required in each FPGA bank for phase alignment.
-The xc7k160tffg676 FPGA will be used for the HGND detector readout board with approximately 84 TDC channels per FPGA.
-The single readout board with 3 FPGAs will hold 250 channels.
-In total 8 boards will provide all 2000 detector channels of the HGND.
+The xc7k160tffg676 FPGA will be used for the HGND detector readout board.
+In the forthcoming configuration, a total of seven out of the eight available FPGA banks will be allocated to accommodate 84 TDC channels per FPGA.
+The single readout board with three FPGAs will hold 250 channels.
+In total, eight such boards will provide all 2000 detector channels of the HGND.